ab25cq/neo-c/README.md

 3. Generics. method Generics, inline function, method block with type infference.

 4. Mixin-layers system.
 You can create apllication with overlaying layers.
-See wi or tiny application sample included in this source code.
+See wi application sample included in this source code.

 5. Can be self-hosted.
 Try ulimit -s 132656; bash; cd self-host; bash all_build.sh.
 Home directory> ulimit -s 132656; bash; cd self-host; bash home_all_build.sh to install in the directory.